-In 2022, the 859 acre Napa Soda Springs property and the ruins of the resort that flourished here at the turn of the 20th century, was purchased by Bay Area-based RH, formerly Restoration Hardware, a high-end home furnishings retailer that has moved into food with the inclusion of restaurants in their stores.
+In 2022, the 859 acre Napa Soda Springs property and the ruins of the resort that flourished here at the turn of the 20th century, was purchased by Bay Area-based RH, formerly Restoration Hardware, a high-end home furnishings retailer that has moved into food with the development of restaurants.
+Their presence in the Napa Valley is already evident with the glitzy good-life complex in Yountville.
 Now, with this purchase, their foray into hospitality is being expanded to include events, lodging and wine making.
 The corporate entity of the project is called "1990 Soda Canyon Road LLC".

 The sad news of the sale to a tourism developer (this was a major land-trust-worthy property) comes at exactly the same time that residents of Soda Canyon Road joyously learned the Mountain Peak Winery project they've opposed for the last nine years was to be abandoned and its contested use permit, issued in 2017, to be revoked.
 The timing is fortuitous: the decks have been cleared.

 The impacts of this project will be even greater than Mountain Peak, the developer more sophisticated, the amounts of money for consultants, studies and litigation higher, the promised fees, taxes and campaign contributions to grease the review process more lucretive - and the existential threat to peaceful rural life on Soda Canyon Road exponentially more damaging.
 Just its physical size on the Napa landscape perhaps suggests a pushback comparable to that of Walt Ranch.
 Will that happen?
 Stay tuned.

 Explore Napa Soda Springs page

 Julia Wertz' photo chronicle of the ruins pre and post 2017